mayii527/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

     - Downtime when maintenance needed (like deploying new code web server needs to be restarted)
     - Cannot scale if too much incoming traffic.
 ---
+### 1.Distributed web infrastructure.

+On a whiteboard, design a three server web infrastructure that hosts the website www.foobar.com.

+Requirements:

+- You must add:
+    - 2 servers
+    - 1 web server (Nginx)
+    - 1 application server
+    - 1 load-balancer (HAproxy)
+    - 1 set of application files (your code base)
+    - 1 database (MySQL)
+- You must be able to explain some specifics about this infrastructure:
+    - For every additional element, why you are adding it
+    - What distribution algorithm your load balancer is configured with and how it works
+    - Is your load-balancer enabling an Active-Active or Active-Passive setup, explain the difference between both
+    - How a database Primary-Replica (Master-Slave) cluster works
+    - What is the difference between the Primary node and the Replica node in regard to the application
+- You must be able to explain what the issues are with this infrastructure:
+    - Where are SPOF
+    - Security issues (no firewall, no HTTPS)
+    - No monitoring